ivandoric/Making-Websites-With-October-CMS/plugins/rainlab/pages/README.md

     <h1>{{ tagline }}</h1>
     <img src="{{ banner|media }}" alt="" />

+All custom fields are placed in the Secondary tabs container (next to Content field).
+If you need to place them in the Primary tabs container, use *placement="primary"* attribute.

+	{variable name="tagline" label="Tagline" tab="Header" type="text" placement="primary"}{/variable}

 Alternatively you may use the field type as the tag name, here we use the `{text}` tag to directly render the `tagline` variable: